Society Complaints Procedure

 The screening process may involve contacting other people linked to the complainant; the Police or other authorities to gather further evidence; further questions and clarification for the complainant as well as general evidence gathering.

-*If there is not enough information to support the complaint, the PPO will write to you to explain why.
+*If there is not enough information to support the complaint, the EO will write to you to explain why.
 You can then resubmit your complaint one more time if you wish.

-If the screening process indicates we cannot hear your complaint, the PPO will communicate this to you.
+If the screening process indicates we cannot hear your complaint, the EO will communicate this to you.
 There is no appeal relating to a decision from the outcome of the screening process.

 7. Early Resolution